leonxnguyen/conversion-b10-b2/README.md

 MacOS: Run `brew install python-tk`

-Linux: it should be available via your package manager—I believe the command for installation will vary based on you Linux distro.
+Linux: it should be available via your package manager—I believe the command for installation will vary based on you Linux distro (and package manager).

 3. Run `binary_to_char.py` (couldn't think of a good name, sorry 😞)